TCGxBill/HMM/README.md

         UNIQUE(user_id, task_id)
     );
     -- Enable Row Level Security
-    ALTER TABLE submissions ENABLE ROW LEVEL SECURITY;
+    ALTER TABLE public.submissions ENABLE ROW LEVEL SECURITY;

     -- 3. RLS POLICIES (Row Level Security)
-    -- These policies define who can access or modify the data.
+    -- Defines who can access or modify the data.
-    -- Users can see all other users' public profiles.
-    CREATE POLICY "Allow public read access to users" ON users FOR SELECT USING (true);
+    CREATE POLICY "Allow public read access to users" ON public.users FOR SELECT USING (true);
-    -- Users can only insert their own profile.
-    CREATE POLICY "Allow users to insert their own profile" ON users FOR INSERT WITH CHECK (auth.uid() = id);
+    CREATE POLICY "Allow users to insert their own profile" ON public.users FOR INSERT WITH CHECK (auth.uid() = id);
-    -- Users can see all submissions.
-    CREATE POLICY "Allow public read access to submissions" ON submissions FOR SELECT USING (true);
+    CREATE POLICY "Allow public read access to submissions" ON public.submissions FOR SELECT USING (true);
-    -- Users can only insert/update their own submissions (delegated to RPC function).
-    -- We don't need direct insert/update policies as we'll use a secure function.
+    -- Note: Direct insert/update policies for submissions are not needed as we use a secure RPC function.

     -- 4. REALTIME SETUP
     -- Enable real-time updates for the 'users' and 'submissions' tables.
+    DO $$
+    BEGIN
-    ALTER PUBLICATION supabase_realtime ADD TABLE users, submissions;
+      ALTER PUBLICATION supabase_realtime ADD TABLE public.users, public.submissions;
+    EXCEPTION
+      WHEN duplicate_object THEN
+        -- Publication already exists, do nothing.
+    END $$;

     -- 5. SERVER-SIDE FUNCTIONS (RPC)

-    -- This function securely gets the full scoreboard data, just like the old backend API.
+    -- GET_SCOREBOARD: Securely gets the full scoreboard data.
-    CREATE OR REPLACE FUNCTION get_scoreboard()
+    CREATE OR REPLACE FUNCTION public.get_scoreboard()
     RETURNS TABLE (
         id UUID,
         "teamName" TEXT,